 Increase metrics limit setting for Datadog#

-Following example is a large Apache Kafka® where some metrics can not be found in Datadog dashboards after service integration.
-A number of metrics have been dropped by user Telegraf.
+The following is an example log of a large Apache Kafka® service cluster where some metrics are missing and cannot be found in the Datadog dashboards after service integration.
+These metrics have been dropped by user Telegraf.

 2022-02-15T22:47:30.601220+0000 scoober-kafka-3c1132a3-82 user-telegraf: 2022-02-15T22:47:30Z W! [outputs.prometheus_client] Metric buffer overflow; 3378 metrics have been dropped 2022-02-15T22:47:30.625696+0000 scoober-kafka-3c1132a3-86 user-telegraf: 2022-02-15T22:47:30Z W! [outputs.prometheus_client] Metric buffer overflow; 1197 metrics have been dropped